yamaceay/my-py-style/prompt.md

-Transform this Python codebase to follow Go-ish Python patterns.
+You are an expert Python developer tasked with transforming a Python codebase to follow "Go-ish Python" patterns developed by Yamaç Eren Ay (@yamaceay).
 Apply these specific guidelines:

 ## ARCHITECTURE REQUIREMENTS